rosin-project/metacontrol_experiments/README.md

 There are several scripts, to run a single simulation or to run simulations on a batch.

 - `run_single_sim.sh` : Main script, runs a full simulation on a single terminal, the parameter are listed below.
 - `run_single_sim_desktop.sh` : Runs a full simulation, but launches three different terminals.
-Accepts the same parameters as `run_single_sim.sh` Runs a single simulation on a single terminal.
-  - **Note** gnome-terminal needs to be installed for this script to run.
+Accepts the same parameters as `run_single_sim.sh` Runs a single simulation on a single terminal. **Note:** gnome-terminal needs to be installed for this script to run.
-- `run_batch_sim.sh` and  `run_combined_test.sh`: Both are used to run a batch of simulations, they uses the `run_single_sim` script whit different configurations at every time.
+- `run_batch_sim.sh` and  `run_combined_test.sh`: Both are used to run a batch of simulations, they use the `run_single_sim` script whit different configurations at every time.

 ### Parameters for a single simulation run